hpsunlearning/seeding-study/code/README.md

-# Notebooks for Normalization of the microbiome first year trajectory by vaginal seeding in C-section born infants
+# Notebooks for Restoration of the microbiome trajectory by vaginal seeding of C-section born infants

 The script `run.sh` will re-generate all of the figures and tables from the analysis.
 Certain sections of code, such as those using heavy compute